utsav0/daily-dev-tips/src/pages/posts/ive-automated-my-morning-routine.md

 alias morning=~/path/to/script/bash.sh
 ```

-Now in your terminal type: `morning` and see the magic happen
+Now in your terminal, type: `morning` and see the magic happen.

 Voila, we just hacked our morning routine to be that much quicker!